Open source, cognitive surplus, and precarity

 by capturing the tremendous cognitive surplus that

-was just there for the taking at universities and
+was just there for the taking from university students and

 1980s and early 1990s, barriers to cooperation